vishalmanjrekar/crediblemind-test/README.md

 c) Implement filter/search

 - create search box as per design
-- implement search feature using algolia search, hitting search icon should update the news list card based on search results
+- implement search feature using algolia search, hitting search icon should update the news list based on search results

+d) Create news item page

+- clicking each card should redirect to news item page `/news/"slug`
+- item page should display the same card ui

-d) Bonus
+e) Bonus

 - implement login/signup with google using firebase with config provided in `/lib/firebaseConfig.ts` using `next-auth`
 - make the page protected if non-authenticated with logout feature